utep-cs-systems-courses/os-archiver/Readme.md

 Observe that mytar's c (create) mode should not create any new files.
-Much like cat (and my demo cat.sh), it just reads from the files provided as parameters and writes their names and contents to stdout.
+Much like cat (and my demo cat.sh), it just reads from the files provided as parameters and writes their contents (and, for my demo version, their filenamess) to stdout.

 Unlike cat, which just copies file contents verbatim, mytar in create mode should encode and/or delimit those names and contents in a manner